patrickjuchli/basic-ftp/README.md

 `features(): Promise<Map<string, string>>`

 Get a description of supported features.
 This will return a Map where keys correspond to FTP commands and values contain further details.
+If the FTP server doesn't support this request you'll still get an empty Map instead of an error response.

 `send(command): Promise<FTPResponse>`